What Is Axis on Eye Prescription? A Simple Guide to Your Glasses Prescription

 The answer is a resolute yes.
 Axis doesn’t alter how your glasses look to anyone else, but it can have a profound impact on how you feel wearing them.

-Inaccuracies at Axis errors as low as few degrees can lead to:
+Inaccuracies at Axis errors as low as a few degrees can lead to:

 That’s due to the lens correction, which isn’t calibrated to the true shape of your cornea.
 It’s like trying to peer through a magnifying glass held at the wrong angle.